TangentFoxy/lipu-sitelen/Brainstorming.md

   - id, main_body, view_status, created_at, updated_at, published_at, share_summary, view_count, url_slug, scheduled_at, parent_id, password_hash,
 - Views
   - id, object_type, object_id, ip_address, created_at, updated_at, user_id,
+- Tags
+  - id, text (this is both the slug and the actual text), post_count (integer, how many posts have this tag),

 ## Thoughts
 - Views as currently written cannot handle tracking non-objects, like individual pages of posts or the homepage.
 Or categories, tags..